This article is part of a larger series on Payroll Services.

 Justworks PEO: Best TriNet Competitor for Contractor Pay

 Justworks is a great alternative to TriNet for two reasons: Its pricing is transparent and, in most cases, cheaper than TriNet’s, and it includes contractor payroll in its plans.
 TriNet charges extra for this function.
-Its excellent toolset and high user approval landed it top slots in several of our best-of lists:
+It falls short of several on our list, like Rippling, because it does not offer international payroll, and is the only one that does not have hiring tools (it does have onboarding, however).
+Nonetheless, it’s otherwise excellent toolset and high user approval landed it top slots in several of our best-of lists:

 Justworks PEO Pricing

 Justworks offers two plans—Basic and Plus.
 Pricing depends not only on the plan but the number of employees you have.
-The pricing is the same whether you pay monthly or annually, but if you choose the Plus Plan, part-time employees are charged according to the Basic Plan.
+The pricing is the same whether you pay monthly or annually.
+Unlike others on our list, Justworks does not charge extra for contractor payroll or tax filing.

-- Basic Plan: Payroll including payments and filings, employee onboarding, PTO management and basic training, workers’ comp, life and disability insurance, 401(k), health and wellness perks, HR consulting
+- Basic Plan: Payroll including unlimited payments, tax filings, employee onboarding, PTO management, basic training, workers’ comp, life and disability insurance, 401(k), health and wellness perks, HR consulting

 - Plus Plan: Everything in Basic Plan, plus employee benefit plans for Health Advocacy Services, COBRA administration, medical insurance, FSA/HSA, dental and vision insurance (benefits are pay-by-employee)